jasonkneen/tn/README.md

 ### Built-in recipes
 These are the current built-in recipes.
 If you have handy custom recipes you think everybody should have, please send a PR or open a ticket to have them added to the built-ins.

-* Don't forget that since 2.0 recipes are options and stary with `--`.
+* Don't forget that since 2.0 recipes are options and start with `--`.
 * Only the first recipe does not need to start with `--`.

 |name|recipe|